Tawfeeq2507/pes_asic_class/README.md

 ![image](https://github.com/VardhanSuroshi/pes_asic_class/assets/132068498/33403244-c9dd-4aef-a022-da52e2eef51c)

+# About the repository

+Welcome to my GitHub repository dedicated to VLSI Physical Design for ASICs using open-source tools!

+## Tools Used:
++ **RISC-V GNU Toolchain**: A comprehensive set of tools for compiling and building software to run on RISC-V processors.
++ **RISC-V ISA Simulator**: A RISC-V simulator used for functional verification and testing of RISC-V code without needing actual hardware.
++ **RISC-V Proxy Kernel**: The RISC-V Proxy Kernel, a lightweight execution environment for running user-level applications on RISC-V processors.

 # VLSI Physical Design for ASICs
 The objective of VLSI (Very Large Scale Integration) physical design for ASICs (Application-Specific Integrated Circuits) is to transform a digital circuit's logical representation into a physical layout that meets various performance, power, area, and manufacturability requirements.
 # SKILL OUTCOMES